Last updated on 2026-01-30

 Program Overview

-The Centennial College Social Service Worker program prepares students to become critical practitioners, advocates, problem solvers, and agents of social change.
-This program focuses on the expanding roles and responsibilities of social service workers in a rapidly changing society.
-Students will develop the knowledge, skills, and values necessary to support diverse individuals, families, groups, and communities, enhancing their overall well-being.
-The program integrates principles, philosophies, skills, and theories of social service work through an anti-oppressive and social justice framework.
-Graduates will meet the educational requirements for registration as social service workers in the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
+The Social Service Worker program at Centennial College is designed to prepare students to become critical practitioners, advocates, and problem solvers in the field of social service.
+This program emphasizes the importance of understanding the evolving roles and responsibilities of social service workers in a rapidly changing society.
+Students will develop essential knowledge, skills, and values to support diverse individuals, families, groups, and communities, enhancing their overall well-being.
+The program integrates principles and theories of social service work through an anti-oppressive and social justice framework, focusing on professional competencies, group dynamics, and community development.

 Program Structure

-The Social Service Worker program is designed to be completed in 2 years, consisting of 4 semesters.
-The program offers a comprehensive curriculum that prepares students for various roles in the social service sector.
+The Social Service Worker program is a two-year diploma program consisting of four semesters.
+The program is designed to provide a comprehensive education that includes a blend of theoretical knowledge and practical experience.
 Key features of the program structure include:

-- Access to a Specialized Academic Certificate in Indigenous Knowledges: First Peoples in Canada.
+- Opportunities for specialized certificates, such as Indigenous Knowledges: First Peoples in Canada.

 Featured Experiences

-- Opportunities for international field placements in the final semester, fostering global perspectives in social service work.
+- Opportunities for international field placements in the final semester.

-- Community engagement projects, including developing funding proposals and social action plans.
+- Engagement in community projects, including developing funding proposals and social action plans.

-- Collaboration with other programs within the college, such as Early Childhood Education and Nursing.
+- Interprofessional collaboration with other programs within the college, such as Early Childhood Education and Nursing.

 Career Options